Palm Beach, Florida: 1900–1940

 The first pedestrian bridge across the Intracoastal Waterway opened near the modern-day Flagler Bridge in 1901, replacing the original railroad spur.
-Flagler's house lots were bought by the beneficiaries of the Gilded Age, and in 1902, Flagler himself built a Beaux-Arts mansion, Whitehall, designed by the New York-based firm Carrère and Hastings and helped establish the Palm Beach "winter season".
+The beneficiaries of the Gilded Age bought Flagler's house lots.
+In 1902, Flagler himself built a Beaux-Arts mansion, Whitehall, designed by the New York-based firm Carrère and Hastings and helped establish the Palm Beach "winter season".
 Telephone service was established in Palm Beach in 1908, with 18 customers initially.
-Prior to the 1910s, many African Americans in the area lived in a segregated section of Palm Beach called the "Styx", with an estimated population of 2,000 at its peak.
+Before the 1910s, many African Americans in the area lived in a segregated section of Palm Beach called the "Styx", with an estimated population of 2,000 at its peak.
 Between 1910 and 1912, though, African Americans were evicted from the Styx.
 Most of the displaced residents relocated to the northern West Palm Beach neighborhoods of Freshwater, Northwest, and Pleasant City.

-In January 1911, it became known West Palm Beach intended to annex the island of Palm Beach in the upcoming Florida legislative session.
-Residents objected and hired an attorney from Miami to officially become incorporated.
+In January 1911, it became known that West Palm Beach intended to annex the island of Palm Beach in the upcoming Florida legislative session.
+Residents objected and hired an attorney from Miami to become incorporated.
 Dimick, Louis Semple Clarke, and 31 other male property owners met at Clarke's house and signed a charter to officially incorporate the town of Palm Beach on April 17, 1911.
 Dimick became the first mayor, John McKenna became town clerk, and Joseph Borman became town marshal, while J. B. Donnelly, William Fremd, John Doe, Enoch Root, and J.J.
 Ryman served as the first council members.
 Also in 1911, Dimick built the Royal Park Bridge, with its first incarnation being a wooden structure.
 Passage from West Palm Beach to Palm Beach on the bridge originally required a toll - 25 cents per vehicle and 5 cents per pedestrian.